sgjava/pine64-debootstrap/README.md

 ### Prepare PINE64
 * If you already have an SD with Longsleep's image then skip to [Create rootfs](#create-rootfs)
 * [Create](https://www.stdin.xyz/downloads/people/longsleep/pine64-images/ubuntu/README.txt) bootable SD from Longsleep's image
-* Insert SD card into PINE64 along with network cable, USB keyboard and HDMI display
+* Insert SD card into PINE64 along with 5V/2A PSU, network cable, USB keyboard and HDMI display
 * Power on PINE64
 * Login as ubuntu/ubuntu
 * `ifconfig` and get IP address assigned by DHCP.